-The Center has claims-made professional and general liability insurance for 2016 and 2015.
-The Center has accrued an actuarial estimate of unreported instances and claims as of June 30, 2016, which is included in accounts payable.
+The Center has claims-made professional and general liability insurance for 2017 and 2016.
+The Center has accrued an actuarial estimate of unreported instances and claims as of June 30, 2017, which is included in accounts payable and accrued liabilities.